 Partnerships are a whole different animal unto themselves.
 It would take an entire publication to address all the issues concerning partnerships.
-I believe that partnerships are the most costly and intricate relationships to set up properly and address the issues that should be put in writing.
+I believe that partnerships are the most costly and intricate relationships to set up properly and address all the issues.
+Revenue sharing arrangements, death, disability, retirement, and capital expenditure decisions are just some of the issues that should be put in writing.
 Exit strategies are more complicated as lenders usually cannot finance one doctor transitioning out of a partnership.

 Partnership divorce rates are probably higher than marital divorce rates, and have all the same financial pain and drama.
-However, successful partnerships can be achieved by hiring a highly experience specialist.
+However, successful partnerships can be achieved by hiring a highly experienced specialist.
 But beware.

 There are no “cookie cutter” answers.
 What should you do?

-- Speak with your accountant and financial planner to form a plan to determine the amount of income you need and for how long.
-Knowing this number will help determine with path is right for you.
+1) Speak with your accountant and financial planner to form a plan to determine the amount of income you need and for how long.
+Knowing this number will help determine which path is right for you.

 2) A transition specialist can guide you in your particular market and give you an approximate value for your practice.
 Your financial planner and accountant should be aware that some entities are difficult to get out of and may not be financeable.
 The best decision for the majority of dentists is to simply sell when they are ready.
 The transition specialist should be able to help you not only obtain the best price, but also provide more potential buyers for a better fit.